HEPTACOM/HeptacomShopwarePlatformAdminOpenAuth/README.md

-# Open Authentication login for shopware platform administration
+# SSO login for shopware platform administration
 ## This is part of HEPTACOM solutions for medium and large enterprise
 ### Shopware plugin to allow external login provider in the administration